 ally designed for us so there wasn't an operating manual in sight!

 From commissioning we started processing fleece for our kickstarter backers and our very first prebooked processing customers.
 Most of our business is processing for other Australian farmers and we love sharing their excitement at seeing their fleece being made into yarns.

-The Adagio family has been growing, Steve our production manager, who brings >30 years experience from the printing industry, joined us from day one when the machines arrived and we are currently employing 4 people.
+The Adagio Mills team are fantastic and we couldn't have made it this far without them.
 Watching our little team grow and develop their skills has been so wonderful.
 As Adagio Mills makes it through these rocky start-up phases we will be employing more people, we really need about 8-10 people however we have to keep reminding ourselves "baby steps"!
-Providing local employment that is flexible is one of our goals for this business.
+Providing local employment is one of our goals for this business.
 Our people are so important, we are building Adagio Mills together.

 1/58 Lords Place, Orange NSW 2800

 Fleece for processing can be posted or dropped off during business hours.
 Please contact us for more information.

 Adagio Mills is a semi-worsted mill as we have a carding and a drafting stage before we spin the yarn.
 The following is some information about our process and it is all completed in our factory space in Orange NSW.

 The fleece goes through many stages to be processed into yarn and is very labour intensive.

 To process the fleece into yarn, it is scoured, picked, dehaired (optional), carded, pindrafted, cone wound, ball wound, steamed and packaged.